kakoeimon/VNMD/readme.md

         fi

 ### Extra Commans
-#### ifcoice
+### ifcoice
-* ifchoice is a new command that exists only in VNMD and not in VNDS. it is similar to choice but it performs checks to make the choices visible. ifchoice knows: I know about the key| knows == 0: Where is the key|Nevermind
+* ifchoice is a new command that exists only in VNMD and not in VNDS. it is similar to choice but it performs checks to make the choices visible.

+        ifchoice knows: I know about the key| knows == 0: Where is the key|Nevermind
     explanation:

-        "knows" is a variable that was declared with setvar ifchoice will check variables before the : and will display the choice only if the comparison is valid for example if knows is 0
+        "knows" is a variable that was declared with setvar ifchoice will check variables before the : and will display the choice only if the comparison is valid for example if "knows" is 0
         "I know about the key" is not going to be displayed (when checking without a symbol it is like you written != 0) "Where is the key" is going to be displayed "Nevermind" is going to be displayed every time cause there is no check for it.